OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

  $ onedatastore create ds.conf
  ID: 100

-Also note that there are additional attributes that can be set, check the :ref:`datastore template attributes <datastore_common>`.
+Also note that there are additional attributes that can be set.
+Check the :ref:`datastore template attributes <datastore_common>`.

 .. warning:: Be sure to use the same ``TM_MAD`` for both the System and Image datastore.
 When combining different transfer modes, check the section below.